2013 Handbook of Accreditation (Revised 2021)

 Deferral is not a final decision.
 It is provisional and designed to provide time for the institution to correct specified deficiencies.
 This action allows the Commission to indicate to an institution the need for additional information or progress in one or more specified areas before a positive decision can be made.
 Deferrals are granted for a maximum period of one year.

 Reaffirmation of accreditation occurs at the completion of the Institutional Review Process or when an institution is taken off of a sanction.
-It indicates that the Commission has found that an institution has met or exceeded the expectations of the Standards and the Core Commitments to Student Learning and Success, Quality and Improvement, and Institutional Integrity, Sustainability, and Innovation.
-Reaffirmation is granted for a period of 6, 8 or 10 years* and will be accompanied by a requirement for a Mid-Cycle Review to enable the Commission to discover any areas of potential non-compliance with its Standards.
+It indicates that the Commission has found that an institution has met or exceeded the expectations of the Standards and the Core Commitments to Student Learning and Success; Quality and Improvement; and Institutional Integrity, Sustainability, and Innovation.
+Reaffirmation is granted for a period of six, eight or 10 years.
 The Commission may also request other reports and/or Special Visits, or a formal Notice of Concern.

 Issue a Formal Notice of Concern